Last updated on October 28th, 2018 at 01:16 pm

 Time revises every taste and closes every gap.
-To observe the [email protected] Chorus, a fluctuating group of about two dozen singers whose average age is 80, perform “Stayin’ Alive” by the Bee Gees in Stephen Walker’s documentary “[email protected]” is to be uplifted, if slightly unsettled.
+To observe the Young@Heart Chorus, a fluctuating group of about two dozen singers whose average age is 80, perform “Stayin’ Alive” by the Bee Gees in Stephen Walker’s documentary “Young@Heart” is to be uplifted, if slightly unsettled.

 Lonely Planet is the largest travel guide book and digital media publisher in the world.
 Originally called Lonely Planet Publications, the company changed its name to Lonely Planet in July 2009 to reflect its broad travel industry offering and the emphasis on digital products.

-The Earthcam website features locations around the world via web-cam.
-If you are yearning to travel but don’t have the time or the budget, then you can search for your location and view it live via web-cam.
-The award winning website (Webby Award Winner Tourism) is viewed by fans in 192 countries and ranks among the top 1% of all websites.
+The Earthcam website features locations around the world via webcam.
+If you are yearning to travel but don’t have the time or the budget, then you can search for your location and view it live via webcam.
+The award-winning website is viewed by fans in 192 countries and ranks among the top 1% of all websites.

-The Project Gutenberg website is the first and largest single collection of free electronic books, or e-books.
-Michael Hart, founder of Project Gutenberg, invented eBooks in 1971 and passed away on September, however, his project continues to inspire the creation of eBooks and related technologies today.
+The Project Gutenberg website is the first and largest single collection of free electronic books or e-books.
+Michael S. Hart, the founder of Project Gutenberg, invented eBooks in 1971 and passed away in September 2011, however, his project continues to inspire the creation of eBooks and related technologies today.

-Project Gutenberg offers over 36,000 free e-books to download to your PC, Kindle, Android, IOS or other portable device.
+Project Gutenberg offers over 36,000 free e-books to download to your PC, Kindle, Android, IOS or other portable devices.
 You can choose between ePub, Kindle, HTML and simple text formats.
-PG carries high quality e-books: All their e-books were previously published by bona-fide publishers.
+PG carries high-quality e-books.
+All their e-books were previously published by bona fide publishers.

 Okay …come on!
-I had to put 8 Women Dream in here!
+We had to put 8 Women Dream in here!

-What inspirational websites do you frequent?
+What motivational and inspirational websites do you frequent?
 Have we missed one?

-Let us know and I’ll expand this list!
+Let me know and I’ll expand this list!